0x1d/hyper-forge/README.md

 ./ctl.sh migrate_state
 ```

-Ok I lied; you can just revert back into your local state by deleting the Consul backend from your Terraform config and run `migrate_state` again.
+You can just revert back into your local state by deleting the Consul backend from your Terraform config and run `migrate_state` again.

-## Deployment of Apps

-As we're using Nomad as the workload orchestrator, we will also use Terraform to deploy our Nomad HCL deployment configs.